-I believe that a clairvoyant or psychic might get a strong sense of your most likely future based upon a feeling, vision or something you say to them.
-BUT: NO ONE can predict your future or “THE FUTURE” with 100% accuracy because it hasn’t happened yet and you can always change it depending on what you do.
+I believe that a clairvoyant or psychic might get a strong sense of your most likely future based upon a feeling, vision, or something you say to them, or some vibe you give off.
+But: No one can predict your future or “The Future” with 100% accuracy because it hasn’t happened yet and you can always change it depending on what you do.

 You see nothing is inevitable or set in stone.
 Nothing is predetermined or predestined.
 The only destiny or fate you have is the one you make for yourself.

 “The future depends on what you do today.” ― Mahatma Gandhi